YangVincent/YangVincent.github.io/collections/_resources/2019-09-13-personality-vectors.md

 ---

 ### Overview
+Edit 6/4/2020: For firm mathematical footing, please visit [Preference Vector 2]({{ site.url }}/resources/personality-vectors-2).
+I've also redacted some of this due to inconsistency after fleshing out the math.
+I'm leaving this as the more reasonably understandable handwavey explanation.

 This framework helps to reason about
 1. What people care about
 2. Why they do what they do